seoyeong123/G1/README.md

 ### 📅 4/9 First meeting

-We searched a digital tool on the Internet and decide which digital tools would be helpful for students.
+We searched a digital tool on the Internet and decided which digital tools would be helpful for students.

 #### Selected digital tool : Speaking Class